Visas & Routes

 Process:

-• Prove adequate housing for family size
+• Prove adequate income for the family size

 Where to Live in Italy as a Digital Nomad